Raising Early Stage Capital

 Family, Friends, and Fools

-After exhausting that portion of your life savings and available credit lines to finance the start of your business, the next most likely source of capital usually comes from those who love and trust you, or the three “Cs”—family, friends, and fools.
+After exhausting that portion of your life savings and available credit lines to finance the start of your business, the next most likely source of capital usually comes from those who love and trust you—family, friends, and fools.
 Whether it’s an equity investment or a formal or informal loan, entrepreneurs often turn to old friends and family members, who typically provide capital on the basis of a relationship rather than on the basis of financial rewards.

 If your family is anything like mine, however, you may want to reconsider this strategy.
 You would have to be prepared to provide business-plan updates at family dinners and to be reminded weekly of “who helped you get started.”
 The benefits of this inexpensive capital may be outweighed by the costs of the family dynamics and by the complex emotions of guilt, despair, and frustration if the business fails and the family investment is lost.